CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 "Make" the App
 --------------

-Now that the app has been configured, you can generate the app wrapper script, the test script, and various definition files using the following commands:
+Now that the app has been configured, generate the app wrapper script, the test script, and various definition files using the following commands:

 First, make sure you're still in the app directory: